What Is A Uterine Polyp?

 Do not take Vitex when you are menstruating.

-Metaphysical Aspects- Louise Hay likened the Heart to the Uterus, and imbalances within the uterus as harbouring negative energy.
+Louise Hay likened the Heart to the Uterus, and imbalances within the uterus as harbouring negative energy.
 Time to do inner work, release bitterness and let go of your suffering and learn to love again.
-I do a lot of inner work with my fertility and women’s health patients.
+I support my patients to do their inner work.
 Although you can see and feel the physical symptom, you may find there is an emotional hurt underneath if you dig deeper.
 It may have been that you were raised to feel that you weren’t good enough and never worthy.
 You may have lacked self-esteem and self-love.
 You may have thought that you were destined to have fertility issues.
 These are all beliefs that you have created and accepted in your mind and it is time to hear them for what they are, let them go and move forward with new intentions.
 The mind is the most powerful aspect of the body, and it leads the body.
 It doesn’t matter how healthy you are, if your mind is sick or unhappy your body will be too.

 If you are needing support for uterine polyps in Auckland, you have come to the right place.
-Acupuncture and Chinese herbs can help treat Uterine Polyps, as it has done for many people.
+Acupuncture and Chinese herbs can help treat Uterine Polyps.

 At Ilana Sowter Acupuncture in Auckland, expect the best holistic health consultation, tailored treatment and advice with 8 years experience supporting Natural Fertility and Uterine Polyps with Acupuncture, Dietetics and Chinese Herbs.